LovelandPolitics.com

 See the previous story regarding public debt.

-Ironically, the City of Loveland recently reported revenue growth from sales at the Factory Outlet Mall in a
+Ironically, the City of Loveland recently reported revenue growth from sales at the Factory Outlet Mall in

-disadvantaged rival is thriving.
+and disadvantaged rival is thriving.

 Unraveling the McWhinney Sales Tax – Comparison Shopping